 The dome has a test button located alongside the two dip switches.
 If this is pressed the dome will start a self check routine, moving the camera in a horizontal and vertical direction.
-This is run continuously until the test button is pressed again or keypad joystick is moved.
+This is run continuously until the test button is pressed again.